Chaplin's barbet: Description

 Chaplin's barbet is a small bird species, measuring up to 19 cm in length with a weight of 64–75 g.
 It is a plump-looking barbet with a large head and a heavy bill with bristles.
 Its plumage is white with red around the eyes.
 Its tail is black and the wings are black with yellow on the edges.
 These birds are usually found in open woodland areas where figs are abundant, which is where this species prefers to gather food and nest.

 Bird calls

 Chaplin's barbets usually occur in groups of two to six individuals and guard their territories aggressively.
 When calling to each other, these barbets snap their bills loudly and emit a chorus of buzzy, grating notes like an accelerating noisy cackle.

 Nesting

 This particular barbet's breeding season is from August to November.
 They nest in cavities in branches of the fig trees and lay between two and four eggs that they incubate for 13–15 days.
 The parents share the nesting and parental care responsibilities.
-These barbets can be parasitized by lesser honeyguides, which lay eggs in the barbets' nest and leave them for the barbets to raise as their own.
+These barbets can be parasitized by lesser honeyguides, which lay eggs in the barbets' nests and leave them for the barbets to raise as their own.
 Sometimes the honeyguides will destroy some of the barbet chicks and replace them with the parasite offspring.